l8te/eleventy-test/index.md

 - all tag index works
 - images with eleventy-img
 - moved postslist to partials
-- switched from eleventy-img to eleventy-plugin-local-respimg (currently breaking)
+- switched from eleventy-img to eleventy-plugin-local-respimg

-## to do

-- separate directory/collection for work (paglist by collection?)
-- images from filename in frontmatter
-- 404 page
-- dynamic "back" link from thoughts/works (currently hardcoded)

 ## issues
-- need to get a better understanding of "{ % extends ... % }" as opposed to layout chaining
+- need to get a better understanding of `{ % extends ... % }` as opposed to layout chaining